nuclight/tkxgram/docs/db.md

 variant: at INSERT populate `additional_section` (? a-la DNS ? or `outgoing_edge` ?) with links to object (concrete versions) to return with this, e.g. for `user` together with `message`; as Telegram returns users and chats
 ...but, querying and returning `chats` for every message could be expensive, and caller likely to have it in memory cache already
-- still should be done for mentioned chats, however (not that which it belongs to)
+- still should be done for "mentioned" chats, however (not that which it belongs to)
 - what with using this for compound objects? e.g. a local comment to picture will find picture by this, but what if there are too many messages referring to this picture?
 - about name "compound object", should it be really used for "photo of different sizes" or "video + thumbnail? may be "package" ?